Kura Clover (Coated)

 Coatings are beneficial for better seed coat protection and easier plantability.
 Inoculation is recommended when planting legumes.

-**A Special inoculation is required for Kura-not the common clover strain of inoculation because only one Rhizobium strain specific to kura clover is effective.
+**A Special inoculation is required for Kura-not the common clover strain of inoculation because only one Rhizobium strain specific to kura clover is effective. *Details on Seed Coatings, Inoculations & the OMRI downloadable certificates on our Reference Page.

 Plant at 1/4″ depth.
 An ideal soil bed is moist, fertile and firm.